takenet/deckard/docs/distributed-housekeeper.md

 ## Execution Model

-Distributed execution is always enabled.
+Distributed execution is enabled only when `cache.type=REDIS`.

+- When `cache.type=REDIS`, housekeeper runs in distributed mode:
   - Single-instance deployments remain supported: the only instance acquires leadership and executes all tasks normally.
   - Multi-instance deployments coordinate automatically using the same lock/election keys.
-- Housekeeper execution now always depends on lock/election storage availability.
+  - Housekeeper execution depends on lock/election storage availability.
+- When `cache.type` is not `REDIS`, housekeeper runs in local mode (no distributed lock or leader election).

 ## Troubleshooting